-Extra books are stored in my daughter’s bedroom closet in two Cubeicals shelves.
+Extra books are stored in my daughter’s closet in two Cubeicals shelves.
 Below is a peek at one of them.
 Every few weeks, I switch out books from the main shelves with books in the “storage” shelves.

-3. Playroom art storage
+3. Homeschool tour: playroom art storage

 I try to discourage paper hoarding and paper waste, so my daughter is only allowed to keep artwork that fits in this basket.
 Once it’s full, she decides which pieces are her new “favorites” and recycles the rest.
 I also have a limited amount of paper in the tray, and both kids are encouraged to use old scrap paper first.